 Dry Roasted Peanuts

 These dry roasted peanuts are an addictive snack.
-They don’t require oil or frying, which makes them an easy and healthy snack.
-Plus, there are many different flavors to experiment with!
+They don’t require oil or frying, which makes them easy and healthy.
+Plus, there are many different flavored peanuts to experiment with!

 Peanuts are both a healthy and quick snack!
 There are many different methods of preparation.
 Some of the most common ways to cook peanuts are frying or roasting, both of which require oil.
 Dry roasted peanuts are similar to roasted peanuts, but no oil is used.
 So, this makes the peanuts even healthier.
 Oil is typically used to help the seasonings stick to the peanuts.
 Since this recipe does not use oil, the seasonings are mixed in hot water to help them stick.

-In addition to different cooking methods, there are many different flavor combinations.
+Here, I’ve written how to either roast peanuts in an oven or make microwave peanuts.
+In addition to different cooking methods, there are many different flavored peanuts to try.
 For example, I’ve included the following:

 Have unshelled peanuts?
 Here is a way to make those!